 The circulation of the heat transfer liquid by the pump can be divided between internal (INT) and external (EXT) with the aid of the selector switch at the front on the control head (flow distribution).
-This adjustment is continuously variable and is also possible at any time during operation.
+The adjustment is continuously variable and is also possible at any time during operation.

-The adjustment between internal and external circulation is only practicable when an external consumer is connected.
-You need a pump connection set for this.
-This set is included as standard with cooling devices and with the heating devices E 4G and ET 15 G. With immersion thermostats and the other heating thermostats the pump connection set is available as an accessory. (\Rightarrow 9)
+The adjustment between internal and external circulation is only practicable with a connected external consumer.
+A pump connection set is needed to do this.
+This set is included as standard with cooling devices and with the heating devices E 4 S and ET 15 S. With immersion thermostats and the other heating thermostats the pump connection set is available as an accessory (\Rightarrow 9).